 If melting ice is too tedious, I recommend Madonna’s favorite Cryo-Sticks from Biologique Recherche.
 Packed with thermic energy that spreads added cold to the skin, these sticks feel amazing.
 I love the ergonomic shape for under the eyes and cheekbones, too.

-Russian girls are meticulous about cleanser-removal.
-After massaging your face with cleanser for a self-nurturing several minutes, use a warm, damp microfiber cloth to remove all product.
-This will give your skin a nice, light, manual exfoliation too.
+After massaging your face with a cleanser for a self-nurturing several minutes, use a warm, damp microfiber cloth to remove all product.
+This will give your skin a nice, light, manual exfoliation, too.
 Consider it a mini microdermabrasion.

 Try this moisturizing milk cleanser from Siberia’s own organic skincare line.